isaqb-org/glossary/manuscript/3-terms-M-Z.md

 Development approach "where you gather all the requirements up front, do all necessary design, down to a detailed level, then hand the specs to the coders, who write the code; then you do testing (possibly with a side trip to IntegrationHell) and deliver the whole thing in one big end-all release.
 Everything is big including the risk of failure." (quoted from [http://c2.com/cgi/wiki?IterativeDevelopment])

   Contrast to _iterative development_

+{#term-web-of-trust}
+### Web of Trust

+Since a single [CA](#term-ca) could be an easy target for an attacker the web of trust delegates the establishment of trust to the user.
+Each user decides which other users proof of identity he trusts, usually by verifying a fingerprint of a given key.
+This trust is expressed by signing the key of the other user who can then publish it with the additional signature.
+A third user can then verify this signature and decide to trust the identity or not.

+The email encryption PGP is an example for a [PKI](#term-pki) based on a web of trust.

+Category: Security

 {#term-whitebox}